athaigueperse/ada-template-website/README.md

 | season_Winter        | -0.000628    |

 From the results, we found that the main predictors of beer ratings were the **Brewery Average Rating**, which had the strongest influence, followed by **User Average Rating** and **Style Average Rating**, which also had significant but smaller effects.
 The **ABV (Alcohol By Volume)** had a small but positive effect.
-On the other hand, the seasonal coefficients for **Spring (+0.0013)**, **Summer (-0.0035)**, and **Winter (-0.0006)** were very close to zero, showing that seasonal effects, while statistically significant, were minimal.
-Overall, we concluded that user and brewery averages were the biggest factors in beer ratings, while seasonal variations had almost no practical impact.
+The seasonal coefficients for **Spring (+0.0013)**, **Summer (-0.0035)**, and **Winter (-0.0006)** were very much smaller to the other coefficients, suggesting that seasonal effects, while statistically significant, were minimal.
+We concluded that seasonal variations had a minor impact on beer ratings compared to other factors such as user and brewery average ratings.

 #### **Predicted ratings across seasons**